Aplaebil/SOFT_QuantumDynamics/docs/report.md

 These results illustrate core quantum-mechanical effects and confirm the usefulness of **split-operator** methods with FFT for tackling both 1D and multi-dimensional problems.

-## 6. Potential Extensions

-- **Higher Dimensions**: Your project might already do 2D or 3D, but you could push further—like simulating multiple particles or spin degrees of freedom.
-- **Complex Potentials**: Explore time-dependent potentials or random landscapes (e.g., disorder).
-- **Comparisons**: Evaluate efficiency against methods like **Crank-Nicolson** or explicit finite-difference schemes.
-- **Validation**: Check numerical accuracy against known analytical solutions—like the harmonic oscillator eigenstates or plane-wave scattering.

-## 7. Conclusion
+## 6. Conclusion

 This project highlights a **visually rich** and **conceptually straightforward** way to simulate wavefunction dynamics.
 By **splitting** the Hamiltonian and using **fast Fourier transforms**, we efficiently handle both kinetic and potential updates.
 The same code scales from 1D to 3D, offering a broad playground for studying quantum phenomena—whether it’s basic tunneling or high-dimensional interference patterns.

-**Recommended Next Steps**
-- Tune your grid sizes and time steps to balance **accuracy** and **runtime**.
-- Experiment with multi-dimensional potentials to see emergent effects (e.g., vortex patterns or ring-shaped traps in 2D/3D).
-- Incorporate **real-time** interactive visualizations for deeper intuition and teaching.

-### Acknowledgments

 This report draws on common references in computational quantum mechanics, with a big thanks to the **Python** community for **NumPy**, **Matplotlib**, and other libraries that enable fast prototyping and stunning visualizations in just a few lines of code.